kruftindustries/cgminer/README.md

 ### Device Identification ###

 The Zeus miners currently do not provide a unique serial number, therefore the driver identifies them by their port.
-If using serial I/O the ID for use with --zeus-options is the full path name of the serial port (eg: /dev/ttyUSB0).
-If using libusb the ID consists of the string "<bus number>:<device address>".
+If using serial I/O the ID for use with `--zeus-options` is the full path name of the serial port (eg: /dev/ttyUSB0).
+If using libusb the ID consists of the string `<bus number>:<device address>`.
 These parameters can be found by running `./cgminer --ndevs` or by examining the output of `lsusb`.
 The ID is also shown on each device's status line on the main screen of cgminer.